Changes to certify classes

 - prepare a certificate stating that, after carrying out an annual survey of the equipment, it is considered no changes have affected the equipment that would cause it not to meet any of its design requirements

 - prepare one or more certificates relating to either or both of the following matters:

 - whether the equipment meets its design requirements.

-If two or more certificates are prepared for fire protection equipment under subsection (b), the certificates need not be prepared by the same person.
+If two or more certificates are prepared for an item or system of fire protection equipment, the certificates need not be prepared by the same person.

 Certificate includes a statement and record, however called.